Te Auraki (The Return)

 In April 2017 the Government extended an offer to families of Service personnel and dependants buried abroad since 1 January 1955 to repatriate them at public expense.

-The New Zealand Defence Force (NZDF) has been directed by the New Zealand Government to implement and manage the repatriation project.
+The New Zealand Defence Force (NZDF) was directed to implement and manage the repatriation project.
 The name of the project is Te Auraki (The Return).

 1. The decision to repatriate should be made by the deceased person’s family and re-interments will be informed by family preferences.